Visual & Performing Arts

 LSC-University Park hosts a variety of art, drama and music events featuring students, faculty and professional guest artists and performers.
 Each semester, we showcase our drama, music, and art students and their work, along with performances and exhibits in our Black Box Theatre and other venues around campus.
 We are soon to break ground on our new, state of the art Visual and Performing Arts Center.
 This is going to be designed for the student artist to create exciting and dynamic work.

 Please visit our Events Page for up-to-date information

 Visual & Performing Arts Faculty

-Assistant Professor of Music
+Professor of Visual Communications

-Professor of Drama
+Associate Professor of Art